 A Calculation is an output in a Document, created as follows:

-- Calculation > Custom Code > click page.
+- Calculation > Custom Code > create box on page.

 - Enter code written in the R Language under R CODE.
-This code can be used to create tables, visualizations or any other calculations.
+This code can be used to create tables, visualizations (though not all visualizations are based on R code) or any other calculations.

 An R Data Set can be added to a project by doing the following: